 On September 1, 2017, House Bill 1508 (85th Leg., Reg.
-Sess.) becomes effective.
+Sess.) became effective.
 This bill places requirements on entities offering educational training programs that prepare an individual for an initial occupational license.
 This includes level III and level IV training schools, as well as guard companies that offer in-house level II training.
 These training providers must notify each enrollee of the following:

 - The potential ineligibility of an individual who has been convicted of a criminal offense;